matszpk/enigma-cuda/README-OpenCL.md

 ## Building

-Script for 'GNU make' and 'NMake' are in 'linux' and 'windows' directory.
+The scripts for 'GNU make' and 'NMake' are in 'linux' and 'windows' directory.
 I did not add new executable to MS Visual Studio project.
 Just use 'make' or 'nmake' to build enigma-opencl executable.
 Also, enigma-cuda executable for Linux can be built using 'make' tool.